dtudk/pythonsupport-page/docs/install/windows/manual.rst

     #.
-       Once you see Windows PowerShell, on the right hand side you can select *Run as Administrator*.
-If not, right-click the icon and select :menuselection:`Run as Administrator`.
+       Once you see Windows PowerShell on the right-hand side, you can select *Run as Administrator*.
+If not, right-click the icon and choose :menuselection:`Run as Administrator`.

        .. image:: /images/install/windows-ps-run-admin.png
            :width: 400